/ Oct 5

 Step 1: Mountain Pose (Tadasana)

-2. Distribute your weight evenly on both feet.
+• Distribute your weight evenly on both feet.
+That means don’t lean on one foot more than the other.

-4. Relax your shoulders and arms by your sides.
+• Relax your shoulders and let your arms fall to your sides.

 Make it your own: Make a soft bend with the knees to avoid hyperextending.
-Close your eyes to turn your focus inwards.
+Close your eyes to turn your focus inward and let the outside world fade away.

 Step 2-upward-salute